oltodosel/interSubs/README.md

 - By default works only in fullscreen.
 - May have issues working in a multi-monitor system.

 Changelog
 -----
-- 1.14 - Added simultaneous use of multiple dictionaries.
+* 1.14 - Added simultaneous use of multiple dictionaries.
 When using more than one - scrolling is infinite.
-- 1.15 - Added multi-threaded retrieval when using more than one dictionary.
+* 1.15 - Added multi-threaded retrieval when using more than one dictionary.
 Works only with `save_translations = 1`
-- 1.16 - Added waiting cursor.
+* 1.16 - Added waiting cursor.
 Minor errors correction.
-- 1.17 - Minor errors correction.
+* 1.17 - Minor errors correction.
-- 1.18 - Added redensarten-index.de support (German idioms).
+* 1.18 - Added redensarten-index.de support (German idioms).
+* 1.19
-- 1.19 - Added option to reassign buttons.
+    * Added option to reassign buttons.
-         Added support for deepl.com; to translate whole sentences.
-Supported languages: de, en, fr, es, it, nl, pl.
+    * Added support for deepl.com; to translate whole sentences.
+        * Supported languages: de, en, fr, es, it, nl, pl.
-         Version are not back compatible with previous config.
+    * Version are not back compatible with previous config.
-- 1.20 - Added function to save words to a file.
+* 1.20 - Added function to save words to a file.
 Boundable to a mouse-button.
-- 1.21 - Minor error correction.
+* 1.21 - Minor error correction.
-- 1.22 - Added \t separated offline dictionary support.
+* 1.22 - Added \t separated offline dictionary support.
+* 1.23
+    * Added support for subtitles with more than 2 lines.
+    * Added support for subtitles to be at the top of the screen.
+        * `subs_top_placement_B = True`
+    * Added simultaneous creation of buttons for words using [mtTkinter](https://github.com/RedFantom/mtTkinter).
+        * Speeds up rendering 2-5x, especially noticeable on long sentences.
+        * `pip install mttkinter`
+    * Added option to show N of previous subtitles.
+        * Might be slow without mtTkinter, especially when having script show too many previous lines.
+        * `show_N_of_previous_subtitles = N`